a-b-street/abstreet/docs/lanes.md

 		- useful to precompute sidewalk paths
 		- waiting on https://github.com/paholg/dimensioned/issues/31 to release

+	- also a polygon struct? for parcels and buildings
+	- move map_model geometry stuff elsewhere (sim stuff also needs it though)
 	- isolate vec2d
-	- split out geometry crate again
-	- let ezgui stuff depend on it too
-	- also a polygon struct? for parcels and buildings